Good Logo

 What's the Arena Like?

 Once the game begins the quality of the Civic Centre experience continues.
-There is a professional-quality pregame show on the big board and, for those fans who are on the short side (as we were) the team gives televisions so that no one misses the show.
-The 67's do play some contemporary music, but they also have a terrific trumpeter who roams the stands playing traditional hockey music.
+There is a professional-quality pregame show, and while the 67's do play some contemporary music, they also have a terrific trumpeter who roams the stands playing traditional hockey music.
 It's a nice change from the usual top-40 nonsense, and it's different from the traditional organ music as well.
-The building's peripherals are decent; the washrooms are clean, the sound system is clear without being overpowering and there is a large (albeit expensive) parking lot to handle all but the largest crowds.
+The building's peripherals are decent; the washrooms are clean and the sound system is clear without being overpowering.

 My few pet peeves with the Civic Centre are small but notable.
-The 67's have a large number of promotions, which I'm not a fan of, and they also are one of only two OHL teams (the other is Mississauga) who have a squad of cheerleaders.
+The 67's have a large number of promotions, which I'm not a fan of, and they also are one of only a handful of OHL teams who have a squad of cheerleaders.
 While I'm most definitely not against scantily-clad women in principle, they don't belong at a hockey game.
 Finally, on the short side of the building the 67's have installed heat lamps in the seating area.
-I'm not sure why this is done as the building isn't cold by any stretch, but it was a strange and uncomfortable experience spending the game feeling like a steam tray of wontons.
+I'm not sure why this is done, as the building isn't cold by any stretch, but it was a strange and uncomfortable experience spending the game feeling like a steam tray of wontons.

-The Ottawa Civic Centre was the last arena I visited to complete my 20.
+What was then called the Ottawa Civic Centre was the last arena I visited to complete my original OHL 20.
 I had a fantastic time at the building and I have good memories of it.
-I suppose the best way to sum up the arena is to say that it's a dual building - the large half of the building is both NHL-sized and NHL-quality, with the design reminiscent of either Joe Louis Arena in Detroit or the Continental Arena in New Jersey.
-In point of fact, the Civic Centre has been used by the NHL, as the Senators played out of the arena while Scotiabank Place was under construction out in the middle of nowhere.
+I suppose the best way to sum up the arena is to say that it's a dual building - the large half of the building is NHL-sized, with the design reminiscent of other 1960's and 1970's buildings like Joe Louis Arena, Continental Arena, Nassau Coliseum or the Northlands Coliseum.
+In point of fact, the Civic Centre has been used by the NHL, as the Senators played out of the arena from 1992-96 while Scotiabank Place was under construction out in the middle of nowhere.
 The short half of the Civic Centre, though, is another world, where the fans sit close, the views are obstructed somewhat and the noise carries.
 Perhaps it is to the city of Ottawa's credit that they built a building with the best of both worlds - one Civic Centre for the fan who wants comfort, fun, and a professional atmosphere, and one for the fan who wants to cheer and yell at the players.
-The Civic Centre is the most professional building in the OHL, and is well-worth the visit.
+I made the trip back in 2015 to check out the building after its massive renovation project and found it mostly unchanged - the renovations brought the rink up to code and fixed the leaky roof, but didn't alter the building's soul.

 Future Developments